chirathr/blog/_drafts/2018-09-06-android-notifications.md

     Notifications are an important way to display information when your app is not being used.
 </div>

+Code for the this tutorial is available on my [GitHub](https://github.com/chirathr/Android_Example_Repo).

-A notification is a message that is shown outside an application window by the android system to inform the user about information like communication from other people, reminders and other timely information.
+A notification is a message that is shown outside of an application window by the android system to inform the user about information like communication from other people, reminders and other timely information.

 ### Notification layout